YVZYLDZ11/Python/README.md

 Method	Description
-append()	Adds an element at the end of the list clear()	Removes all the elements from the list
+append()	Adds an element at the end of the list clear()	Removes all the elements from the list copy()	Returns a copy of the list count()	Returns the number of elements with the specified value

 TUPLES